 Investigations of the degree of protection necessary in particular applications of X-rays and radio-active materials continue to be an important activity of the Laboratory.
-It prepares specifications of the protection facilities necessary in departments and laboratories employing ionizing radiation in medicine, research and industry and carries out measurements of radiation levels in existing departments and laboratories.
-An extensive film badge service to measure the radiation dose received by those exposed to ionizing radiation is maintained.
-In 1958-59, 18,049 film badges were processed and assessed.
-The corresponding figure for 1957-58 was 16,010 films.
+It prepares specifications of the protection facilities necessary in departments and laboratories employing ionizing radiation in medicine, research and industry, and carries out measurements of radiation levels in existing departments and laboratories.
+A film badge service to measure the radiation dose received by those exposed to ionizing radiation is maintained.
+In 1959-60, 21,351 film badges were processed and assessed.
+The corresponding figure for 1958-59 was 18,049 films.

-The Laboratory has an extensive library of special radiological literature and issues regular library bulletins.
-Through its advisory service, the Laboratory is available for consultation to all users of ionizing radiation.
-Technical communications on topics related to its functions are issued from time to time to medical men engaged in the clinical investigation and treatment of cancer and to research workers and those in industry interested in applications of radiation.
+The Laboratory has an extensive library of special radiological literature and issues library bulletins at appropriate intervals.
+Technical communications on topics related to its functions are issued from time to time to medical men engaged in the clinical investigation and treatment of cancer, and to research workers and those in industry interested in applications of radiation.

 Officers of the Laboratory serve on a number of committees, both national and international.
+The services of the Laboratory are available to all who work with ionizing radiation.

-7. The School of Public Health and Tropical Medicine.-In March, 1930, the Commonwealth Government, under an agreement with the University of Sydney, established a School of Public Health and Tropical Medicine at the University of Sydney for the purpose of training medical graduates and students in the subjects of public health and tropical medicine.
+7. The School of Public Health and Tropical Medicine.-In March, 1930, the Commonwealth Government, under an agreement with the University of Sydney, established a School of Public Health and Tropical Medicine at the University of Sydney, for the purpose of training medical graduates and students in the subjects of public health and tropical medicine.
 The organization of the Australian Institute of Tropical Medicine at Townsville was merged in the new school, and the staff, equipment and material were transferred to Sydney.

 The School comprises sections of Preventive Medicine, Tropical Medicine, Occupational Health, Environmental Health, Biochemistry, Bacteriology and Pathology, Parasitology, Medical Entomology and Medical Statistics.
 The Child Welfare section of the Institute of Child Health is located at the School, with which it is closely associated.
+The Occupational Health Section undertakes surveillance of the health of persons employed at the Small Arms Factory, Lithgow, and at the Munitions Filling Factory, St. Mary's.
 The library, which includes approximately 17,000 bound volumes and a large collection of official and institutional papers and reports, forms an important information centre in the subjects of public health and tropical medicine.